watermelonwolverine/fvttoptimizer/README.md

 About
 =====

 Optimizes images by (re-)saving them as webp.
+For every file it replaced it automatically updates all references.
 Works on single files as well as on folders.

-IMPORTANT: Shut down Foundry VTT optimizing any files.

 Installation: Windows
 =====================